MosesSoftEng/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

 # 0x04.
 Loops, conditions and parsing

 ## Concepts
-- Make shell script portable with #!usr/bin/env instead of #!/bin/bash
+- Make shell script portable with #!usr/bin/env instead of #!/bin/bash.
+- cut command to cut parts of lines from specified files or piped data
+- Passing command arguments to shell script.

 # Tasks